Community Grants Program

 Login or Register

 Community Grants are just one way Council provides support to the community.
-You can find out about our other programs for residents here or email communitydevelopment@hume.vic.gov.au
+You can find out about our other programs under the residents section on this website or email communitydevelopment@hume.vic.gov.au.